avirshup/DockerMake/README.md

 # Docker-make
-Compose docker *images* using a dependency graph in a YAML file.
+Build and manage stacks of docker images - a dependency graph for Dockerfiles

 Table of Contents
 =================